External Positions for Seniors and Graduates

 Human Subjects Research Coordinator

-Visit their website for more information on the Center for Visual Science and the UR Psychosis Research Group.
+For more information on the Center for Visual Science and the UR Psychosis Research Group, visit our websites.

 Essential Duties

-• Implements protocols for oculomotor testing including use of dual Purkinje eye tracker and Badal optometer.
+• Implements or assists with protocols for oculomotor testing including use of a dual Purkinje eye tracker and Badal optometer.

 • 30% Project Management